Skip to main content

 Renal Scan

-What is a renal scan and when is it needed?
+What is a renal scan?

 A renal scan is a type of nuclear medicine imaging test that measures how well the kidneys are functioning.
+You may need a renal scan if you are suspected of having any of the following:

 • Renal perfusion and function